mcuntz/pyjams/README.rst

    * - alpha_kin_h2o
      - Kinetic fractionation of molecular diffusion of water vapour
    * - argmax
      - Wrapper for numpy.argmax, numpy.ma.argmax, and using max for Python iterables
    * - argmin
      - Wrapper for numpy.argmin, numpy.ma.argmin, and using min for Python iterables
    * - argsort
      - Wrapper for numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables
    * - closest
      - Index in array which entry is closest to a given number
+   * - color
+     - Collection of color palettes and continuous color maps
    * - const
      - Physical, mathematical, computational, isotope, and material constants
    * - division